philips/luvit-systemd-journal/README.md

 ## Usage

-As a first pass the
+As a first pass the api only supports print and send.

 ```
 local fmt = require('string').format